 This May, let mom pick out her own gift for Mother’s Day and take her shopping at one of Oklahoma’ s best open air shopping malls.
 You’ll get to spend time together browsing through the merchandise at over eighty stores at the OKC Outlets.
 For an upscale shopping experience, Tulsa’s Utica Square carries high fashion retailers and gourmet restaurants.

 Eischen’s famous fried chicken put Okarche on the map.
 Make a trip to Oklahoma’s oldest bar and order from their no-frills menu for perfectly golden fried chicken that is served by the bird.
-Any picnic is only as good as the sides, and Ingrid’s Kitchen in Oklahoma City serves German potato salad that you’ll be raving about for a long time to come.

 The warmer weather of spring means drive-in movie theaters are welcoming patrons in by the car load.
 Tulsa’s Admiral Twin Drive-In opens near the beginning of April each year and shows blockbusters on their nine-story tall screens.
 Get your tickets for a double feature and plan on having a burger from the Admiral’s full kitchen, as well as some of their famous popcorn.